sassoftware/sas-viya-workbench-compatibility/README.md

 # SAS Viya Workbench Third-Party Package Validation

-> [!WARNING]
-> This tool is in early access as we continue filling out the package test cases, so results may vary.

 The `sas-viya-workbench-compatibility` package validation harness compares versions of dependencies to ensure they work in SAS Viya Workbench.

 Users specify dependencies for which they wish to determine compatibility with SAS Viya Workbench.